uzh-dqbm-cmi/lab-website/content/authors/zsoltbalazs/_index.md

 - Senior Researchers and Postdocs
 ---

-I use bioinformatics in Oncogenomics.
+I apply Bioinformatics to answer clinically relevant questions about health and disease.
 During my PhD, I worked with virus transcriptomics (mainly herpesviruses) with a focus of implementing methods for the analysis of long-read RNA-Seq.
 I also provided bioinformatic analysis in clinical genetics and population genetics projects.
-Other interests: archeogenetics, linguistics and hiking.
+During my postdoc, I analyzed single-cell RNA sequencing and cell-free DNA sequencing data in translational projects.
+Other interests: Archeogenetics, Linguistics and hiking.